gutermanjunior/pip-analyzer/README.md

 ## 🚀 Overview

-`pip-analyzer` is a PowerShell-based tool designed to analyze the size of Python packages installed in your environment.
+`pip-analyzer` is a PowerShell-based tool designed to analyze the size of Python packages installed in your environment (venv or global).

 It provides: